 What to See in Choolanur Peacock Sanctuary

-Choolanur Peacock Sanctuary is the abode of over 300 peacocks and more than hundreds of species of assorted breed of birds, which an avid birdwatcher would always love to watch.
+Choolanur Peacock Sanctuary is the abode of over 300 peacocks and more than hundreds of species of an assorted breed of birds, which an avid birdwatcher would always love to watch.
 Plenty of colorful butterflies can be seen in this peacock park after the monsoon season.
-Due to minimum human interference and the semi-wild ambience, several peacocks can be seen roaming around the area in a royal style.
+Due to minimum human interference and the semi-wild ambiance, several peacocks can be seen roaming around the area in a royal style.
 However, they are shy with tourists and may fly at any moment towards the branches of tall trees.
 The forest is well guarded by the conservation officials and significant efforts have been taken to protect it from depletion.
 Hunting is prohibited in this area and no trespassers attempt to kill these birds, as such it is estimated that the population of the peacocks in the park has been increasing gradually.

 The sanctuary offers free access to the visitors.
 The forest officials will assist you to explore the sanctuary and clarify your doubts regarding these captivating birds.
 The local people have a special sense to spot the whereabouts of the peacocks.
 They are simple and sincere and, if necessary, they will readily accompany you in the sanctuary for any assistance.

-If you can plan your visit in the early hours of the day, there is more chance for watching the birds in action.
+If you can plan your visit in the early hours of the day, there is more chance of watching the birds in action.
 If you are lucky and have patience, you can witness the breath-taking Peacock Dance.
-The male peacocks open their wings and spread out their colorful feathers and start dancing and screaming with enthusiasm, without caring anybody, as if they are the only creatures in the world.
+The male peacocks open their wings and spread out their colorful feathers and start dancing and screaming with enthusiasm, without caring for anybody, as if they are the only creatures in the world.
 The enchanting peacock dance is actually their own way to attract the female partner for mating.
 Watch them silently and set your camera ready without disturbing them, because even a minor distraction can mess up the entire situation and the birds will escape from the ‘photo-session’.

 Best Time to Visit

 The ideal time to visit this Peacock Sanctuary is from October to March when the climate is pleasant and it will be comfortable to walk through the forest area.
 During this time the peacocks look more elegant and you can also see plenty of colorful butterflies.
 There will be heavy rainfall from June to September and hence it is advised to avoid the monsoon months.
-The summer months April and May are also not recommended for visit due to scorching heat.
+The summer months of April and May are also not recommended for a visit due to scorching heat.

 How to Plan Your Trip

 You can plan a visit to Choolanur Peacock Sanctuary as a part of your trip to Palakkad, which is a popular tourist destination in Kerala, famous for Malampuzha Dam, Fort of Tippu Sultan, Silent Valley National Park, Nelliyampathy Hill station, etc. Good accommodation facilities are available in Palakkad.
-In the early morning you can proceed to Choolanur (30 km) by taxi and spend few hours in the sanctuary.
+In the early morning, you can proceed to Choolanur (30 km) by taxi and spend a few hours in the sanctuary.
 Palakkad Junction is the main railway station, which is well connected to all major cities of India.
 Coimbatore International Airport is the nearest airport located at a distance of 60 km from Palakkad.
 Cochin International airport is at 110 km from Palakkad.